 You’ll need following to complete this Learning Path:

-- A Lightstep account and project.
-If you don’t have one, sign up for a free trial.
+- A Lightstep Observability account and project.
+If you don’t have one, sign up for a free account.

 - A Codefresh account that’s configured to build and deploy services to your environment.

-- Instrumented services reporting their telemetry data into Lightstep.
+- Instrumented services reporting their telemetry data into Lightstep Observability.
 You can use either OpenTracing or OpenTelemetry.
 You can also use our sample app.
 You’ll need two versions of a service—one that has good performance and one that introduces a regression.

 The first step of this path walks through the code and instrumentation used in the sample app.
 If you’re using your own application, you can skip to Step 2.